snrnats/doc-centre/docfx_project/pro/api/includes/_get_pickup_options.md

 * **Origin Address**
 * **Destination Address**

 The **Pickup Options** endpoint returns a `{Locations}` array containing details of each pickup location that can accept your consignment.
 PRO provides the location's full address, distance from destination address, latitude / longitude, and opening and closing times, enabling you to surface this information at checkout so that your customers can choose a convenient option.

 Each `{Location}` object contains a `{DeliveryOptions}` array listing the delivery promises available to that location for the proposed consignment.

 > [!NOTE]
+>
-> * For full reference information on the <strong>Pickup Options</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/PickupOptions">Pickup Options</a></strong> page of the API reference.
+> * For full reference information on the **Pickup Options** endpoint, see the **[Pickup Options](https://docs.electioapp.com/#/api/PickupOptions)** page of the API reference.
 > * For a user guide on pickup options, see the [Getting Pickup Options](/pro/api/help/getting_pickup_options.html) page.

 ### Pickup Options Example

 The example shows a request to get no more than 10 pickup options for a fairly standard consignment, all within 1km of the recipient's location.

 # [Pickup Options Request](#tab/pickup-options-request)